vaibhavmule/TheDailyReader/README.md

 # TheDailyReader
-A bookmarking app for daily reading, so you can read daily.
+A bookmarking app for daily reading.